omeedth/BU_Registration/README.md

 # Additional Notes
 Please feel free to ask any questions or introduce any problems you would like to be addressed with the script

+# FAQ

+1. I followed the steps but nothing is happening when I run the script!
+    * Make sure you are running the installation of python that has Selenium installed